bmaltais/kohya_ss/README.md

 - The LoRA training can be done with 12GB GPU memory.
 - `--network_train_unet_only` option is highly recommended for SDXL LoRA.
 Because SDXL has two text encoders, the result of the training will be unexpected.
 - PyTorch 2 seems to use slightly less GPU memory than PyTorch 1.
+- `--bucket_reso_steps` can be set to 32 instead of the default value 64.
+Smaller values than 32 will not work for SDXL training.

 Example of the optimizer settings for Adafactor with the fixed learning rate:
 ```